-The council also agreed a new fee structure that will apply to all Selective and Mandatory HMO Licences.
 The cost of a licence will comprise of an initial fee of £265 for processing the licence application which is non-refundable.
 Successful applications will attract a further fee payable before the grant of a licence, which covers a contribution towards the costs of operating the respective licensing schemes.

 |Type of licence||Selective||Mandatory HMO|

 Apply for a property licence

 Prior to applying for a property licence please read the guide to completing an application form (PDF, 274KB), if you have any issues whilst filling out the form then please contact the Rent it Right team.